 Other additional details you need to know for commercial properties are the maintenance records, expenses, environmental reports, and the “trailing 12” or 12 month profit-and-loss (P&L) statements.

-5. Less Stringent Zoning Laws
+5. Looser Zoning Laws

 Commercial real estate investors face more difficulties and challenges with zoning laws, and building permits.
 Property owners who want to re-develop or expand a commercial space require a lengthy process with the government.